prithvisekhar/VehicalDiagnosticAlgo/Function/DIAEngineAnalysis_LoadAnalysis/README.md

 - Speed (GPS)(km/h)

 ## Output
-- Engine is overloaded or not with respect to Engine Load, engine RPM, and Speed.
+- Engine is overloaded or not with respect to Engine Load, engine RPM, and Speed